joomla/joomla-framework/src/Joomla/Image/README.md

 In this example, we use the `createThumbs` method of `Image`.
 This method takes 2 parameters.
 The first parameter can be a string containing a single size in `WIDTHxHEIGHT` format, or it can be an array of sizes in the format (as shown in the example).
 The second parameter specifies the resize method.
 (See Resize Methods below)

+To receive Image instances without saving them to disk, use `generateThumbs` method with arguments `$thumbSizes` and `$creationMethod`.

 #### Resize Methods

 The `resize`, `createThumbs` and `generateThumbs` methods take an optional parameter that defines what method to use when scaling an image.